JDDoesDev/presentations/osmi.md

 # WE'RE NOT ALONE

 Note:
+Said it before, say it again
-- Since getting diagnosed and erasing stigma from myself I've realized I'm not alone
+- Since getting diagnosed and getting past the stigma, realized not alone
 - I realized that I was afraid because of the way people viewed me
 - I don't feel that way anymore because of organizations like OSMI